Equipment Available for Checkout

 Document Cameras and Other Portable Projection

-For language classes that integrate digital narrative and other multimedia projects, the LRC provides USB and external hard drives to meet their large-capacity storage needs.
-When available, these drives can also be loaned to other learners.
-The iMac computers in the LRC and Ciruti classrooms do not have optical (DVD/CD) drives, so the LRC has 2 optical drives available for burning disks and/or accessing content which is only available on disk media.
+For language classes that integrate digital narrative and other multimedia projects, the LRC provides USB and external hard drives to meet large-capacity storage needs.
+When available, these drives can also be loaned to other learners. iMac computers in the LRC and Ciruti classrooms do not have optical (DVD/CD) drives, so the LRC has 2 optical drives available for burning disks and/or accessing content which is only available on disk media.